pltod/javascript-applications/README.md

 **APPLICATION LEVEL**

-* learn about how to use modules, datbases, application servers, frameworks, utility belts etc. - any application aspect you can think of
+* learn about how to use modules, databases, application servers, frameworks, utility belts etc. - any application aspect you can think of

 **ENVIRONMENT LEVEL**

-* learn about the engines that run the applications
+* learn about JavaScript engines like V8